exoplatform/exo-documentation/docs/GettingStarted.rst

 .. note:: The ``Update`` button remains disabled until you change the comment.

-4. If you click the ``Cancel`` button, your changes will be ignored and your comment still the same.
+4. If you click the ``Cancel`` button, your changes will be ignored.

 .. note:: Unlike the activity, you can change an attached link/image to your comment.